 Only the night-time scenario was assessed, as this is the most critical time period when a quiet environment is desired.
 With no potential NSD living within 500 m from any wind turbines, the significance of the daytime noise impact would be less than the night-time impact.
+It should be noted that NSD 7 (a school) is located approximately 450 m from the closest WTG, but the facility will only be used during the day-time period.
+The potential noise-impact at NSD 7 will also be evaluated in terms of the 45 dBA noise limit (recommended daytime acceptable noise rating level for a rural noise district).
 The potential maximum noise levels associated with the operation phase is illustrated in Figure 8-4.
-Ambient sound levels previously measured are presented in Figure 4-42.
+The assumed ambient sound levels are also presented in Figure 4-42.